 Warranties - The Organization provides a limited one-year warranty in the deed of trust on the sale of a home which is generally for defects in materials and workmanship.
 Warranty costs are accrued when obligations under the warranty period become probable and can be reasonably estimated.
-The Organization incurred warranty costs of \$4,452 during the fiscal year 2018, and \$2,025 during fiscal year 2017.
-There were no warranty costs accrued at June 30, 2018 and 2017.
+The Organization incurred no warranty costs during the fiscal year 2019, and \$4,452 during fiscal year 2018.
+There were no warranty costs accrued at June 30, 2019 and 2018.